How to Sell Ticketmaster Tickets on StubHub (2026 Guide)

 According to StubHub’s mobile transfer guide, the transfer usually completes within a few minutes for electronic tickets.
 Physical tickets follow a different delivery process.

-In our testing on both iPhone and Android, the Ticketmaster app transfer took under 2 minutes.
+In our testing on both iPhone and Android, the Ticketmaster app transfer was quick.
 The buyer received their new barcode almost instantly.

 #What If the Transfer Fails?